Cruciate Rupture in Dogs

 Cranial cruciate ligament rupture (CCLR) is one of the most common orthopaedic injuries encountered in dogs.
 The cruciate ligament is found inside the stifle (knee) joint and plays an important role in stabilising the stifle during weight bearing.
 In humans it is called the anterior cruciate ligament.
 It prevents the tibia (shin bone) from sliding forward in relation to the femur (thigh bone) during weight bearing.

-What happens when the cranial cruciate ligament ruptures?
+What happens when the cranial cruciate ligament ruptures in dogs?

 When the cranial cruciate ligament fails, the stifle is unstable which leads to pain and inflammation within the joint, leading to the development of osteoarthritis.
 Osteoarthritis develops rapidly in every case and is almost always present at the time of diagnosis.